• 0

 One of the best parts of gardening is being able to use your hands outdoors.
 So often we are stuck behind computers typing or in offices flicking through paperwork.
 Gardening frees us up to be both creative and productive.
 Most of the time by getting our hands dirty!
 However, any gardener will tell you that sooner or later you will need gloves to save your hands.
 This guide gives my top 4 types of gardening glove to keep your lovely hands pristine!

-When I first started gardening many many moons ago I used to always garden barehanded.
+When I first started gardening many, many moons ago, I always used to garden barehanded.
 It gave me a real feeling of connection with the earth and the process of gardening.
-It wasn’t long though until coworkers were giving my dirt-stained hands and nails the look of horror.
-Looking like I’d clawed my way from an underground tunnel to make the 9 am catch up meeting.
-So unless you want hands like a 100-year-old caveman/woman then at some point gardening gloves are going to become a necessity.
+It wasn't long, though, before coworkers were giving my dirt-stained hands and nails the look of horror.
+It looked like I'd clawed my way from an underground tunnel to make the 9 a.m. catch-up meeting.
+So, unless you want hands like a 100-year-old caveman/woman, at some point, gardening gloves will become a necessity.

 Subscribe to my channel

-The problem with looking for gardening gloves is that there are thousands of poor gardening gloves out there.
+The problem with looking for gardening gloves is that thousands of poor gardening gloves are out there.
 Waving their crazy patterns and chintz at you to get your attention.
-Manufacturers place hideous fashion or motifs over substance it seems and this is where most complaints come from.
+It seems that manufacturers place hideous fashion or motifs over substance, and this is where most complaints come from.
 Gardening glove reviews are often lacking in any detail online and seem to change almost weekly.
-Believe me when I say I’ve tried the cheapest to some of the most expensive out there and there’s plenty of duds you need to steer clear of.
+Believe me when I say I've tried the cheapest to some of the most expensive out there, and there are plenty of duds you need to steer clear of.

 What to avoid in gardening gloves

-Before we dig into the 4 best gardening gloves it’s worthwhile giving you four pearls of wisdom to make you a glove choosing sensei.
-If I can give you any advice its this my friends.
+Before we dig into the 4 best gardening gloves it's worthwhile giving you four pearls of wisdom to make you a glove choosing sensei.
+If I can give you any advice it is this my friends:

-• Avoid anything with a flower print, ‘brushed cotton’ feel or ‘Fashionable’ moniker these are all pointless features of a gardening glove.
+1. Avoid anything with a flower print, 'brushed cotton' feel or 'Fashionable' moniker.
+These are all pointless features of a gardening glove.

-• Avoid one size fits all – it’s a lie and sizing is one of the most important glove features.
+2. Avoid the one-size-fits-all approach —it's a lie, and sizing is one of the most important glove features.

-• Avoid glove, trowel, kneeling pad, seed tray ‘gift boxes’ you end up with lots of low-quality tat and paper-thin gloves.
+3. Avoid gloves, trowels, kneeling pads, and seed tray 'gift boxes'.
+You end up with lots of low-quality tat and paper-thin gloves.

-• Invest in your gloves.
-Better to buy one £30 pair every 5 years than replace cheap pairs every month.
+4. Invest in your gloves.
+It is better to buy one £30 pair every 5 years than replace cheap pairs monthly.
 Think of the environment.

 flowery gardening gloves on soil